Giving a Choice – Addiction Treatment or Jail

 Fortunately, you can get help and get clean.
 Faith-based programs are especially effective.

-At St. Gregory Retreat Centers, we have your best interests at heart.
+At St. Gregory Recovery Center, we have your best interests at heart.
 Our experienced caregivers are devoted to your physical, mental, emotional and spiritual healing.
 Treatment incorporates medically monitored detox, proven approaches like cognitive behavioral therapy, family counseling and peer group sessions.
 We provide a safe place to share what’s on your heart without fear of judgment.
 You’ll be lovingly encouraged and held accountable by others who are on the same path.

-You may voluntarily attend Bible study to learn more about Christ’s deep desire and mighty power to heal you.
-He longs to set you free from addiction and anything else that imprisons you.
+Christ longs to set you free from addiction and anything else that imprisons you.
 If it’s not the justice system, it may be your own fear, bitterness or disappointment with life.
 Whatever it is, Jesus can overcome it with grace.

 A Second Chance with Addiction Treatment